zeevo/zeevo.io.old/src/pages/articles/2018-10-12--https-aws/index.md

 ## Setup your Security Groups

-Let’s open up some ports so requests can make it to our VM.
+Let’s open up some ports so requests can make it to our instance.
 At the AWS Dashboard, find the link to “Security Groups” on the left.

 ![Security Groups](./https-aws-c.png)